 Column addition also helps to embed the concept of place value when working on sums.
-You can now find a number of online free versions of this resource which is great for use on the Interactive White Board.
+You can now find a number of online free versions of this resource which is great for use on an interactive white board.

-To keep building on the skills learned in Year 1, your pupils need to be able to count various objects up to 100 using both words and numerals.
+To keep building on the skills learned in Year 1 place value lessons, your pupils need to be able to count various objects up to 100 using both words and numerals.

 A simple way to cement this is with numerical and written cards.
 By having a set of cards in the classroom that count up from 1-100 in both written and numerical forms, you can ask your pupils to partake in a basic matching game.

 Lay out a selection of numerical cards with their written counterparts on a table and ask your pupils to match the correct numerals to the corresponding words.